xizero00/fast-human-pose-estimation/README.md

 # Fast Human Pose Estimation

 This is the repo for the fast human pose estimation.
-Code will be made public soon.

-We will implement a pytorch version of FPD [Code](https://github.com/ilovepose/fast-human-pose-estimation.pytorch)
+We implemented a pytorch version of FPD [Code](https://github.com/ilovepose/fast-human-pose-estimation.pytorch)

 # Unoffical Implementations